Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-25-the-future-of-pf2.md

 # Pending Update

-It's been almost a year since 0.6 was released and we're excited to announce that 0.7 is nearing a releasible state.
+It's been almost a year since 0.6 was released and we're excited to announce that 0.7 is nearing a releasable state.
 There's still lots of work to be done but the following major changes will be coming to Pre-Fortress 2:

 - Grenade view models and major changes to grenade gameplay